-Federal leave laws (eg, the Family and Medical Leave Act) apply in Puerto Rico.
-See the United States chapter for further information.
+US federal leave laws (eg, the Family and Medical Leave Act) apply in Puerto Rico.

-In addition, there are multiple types of leaves of absence or time off available in the private sector in Puerto Rico, including vacation and sick leave, leave under Law No. 428 of 15 May 1950 (the Social Security for Chauffeurs Act), the Puerto Rico Automobile Accident Compensation Administration (ACAA), the Non-Occupational Disability Benefits Act, the State Insurance Fund, and leave for maternity or breastfeeding, jury duty, and several other reasons (eg, special sports, criminal case witness and drivers' licence renewal).
+Also, there are multiple types of leaves of absence or time off available in the private sector in Puerto Rico, including vacation and sick leave, leave under Law No. 428 of 15 May 1950 (the Social Security for Chauffeurs Act), the Puerto Rico Automobile Accident Compensation Administration (ACAA), the Non-Occupational Disability Benefits Act, the State Insurance Fund, and leave for maternity or breastfeeding, jury duty, and several other reasons (eg, special sports, criminal case witness and drivers' licence renewal).